0l1ve1r4/Hawk/README.md

 ## Warnings

-- This project is in its early stages.
-Use with caution.
+- This is a simple project, for professional use, I recommend looking for other tools.

 - Only run this code in a network you personally own and control.

 ---